otf31/automate-facebook-posts/README.md

     --post The post [default: None] [required]
     ```

 2. `login`: Login to Facebook manually.
-This command always open the browser so the user can login manually.
+This command always is executed in headful mode.

 ## Build
 ```shell